bitwise-invest/farcaster-hub/README.md

 1. [Install docker](https://docs.docker.com/install/) and start the Docker daemon (by opening Docker Desktop)
 2. [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 3. Make sure you have the AWS CLI installed on your machine.
-You can check by running `aws --version`
+You can check by running `aws --version`.
+Make sure you have a profile setup by running `aws configure`
 4. Clone this repo: `git clone https://github.com/bitwise-invest/farcaster-hub.git` and enter the folder `cd farcaster-hub`

 # 1. Run Hub Locally (optional - the Merkle instructions don't talk about running locally)